DavidMarchant/record-job-energy/README.md

 PARALLEL_CMD [OPTIONS] record-job-energy.rb [OPTIONS] TASK [OPTIONS]

 Where PARALLEL_CMD is srun or mpirun/mpiexec where the MPI command is ran within an sbatch or salloc Slurm allocation.
-Only Intel MPI and OpenMPI MPI implementations have been tested.
+Only the OpenMPI implementation of MPI has been tested.

 ### Options